KNFM

 KNFM (92.3 FM), branded as "Lonestar 92.3", is a country music-formatted radio station that serves the Midland–Odessa metropolitan area of Texas, United States.
-The station is under ownership of Townsquare Media.
+The station is under the ownership of Townsquare Media.
 Its studios are located on Highway 191 just west of Midland (its city of license) in rural Midland County.

-KNFM broadcasts with 100,000 watts from the top of the KPEJ-TV Fox 24 tower near Gardendale and has center of radiation of 985 feet making it the largest FM signal in the Permian Basin.
+KNFM broadcasts with 100,000 watts from the top of the KPEJ-TV Fox 24 tower near Gardendale and has a center of radiation of 985 feet making it the largest FM signal in the Permian Basin.